Ba4bes/Psado/Docs/New-PSADOProject.md

 # New-PSADOProject

 ## SYNOPSIS
-Creates a new Project in Azure Devops
+Creates a new Project in Azure DevOps

 ## SYNTAX